Is Sodium Bicarbonate And Baking Soda The Same

 Baking Tips

 For best results, measure the sodium bicarbonate accurately and mix it thoroughly with the dry ingredients before adding the wet ingredients.
-This helps ensure that it is evenly distributed throughout the batter or dough.
+This helps check that it is evenly distributed throughout the batter or dough.

 Cleaning Tips